Frequently Asked Questions

 .....DO BIRTHPARENTS WANT AN "OPEN" ADOPTION?

-The majority of birthmothers who contact adoption professionals prefer what is considered an "open" adoption.
-This means that the birthmother and the PAPs have exchanged identifying information about each other, hopefully have spoken to each other, and have possibly met each other.
+The majority of potential birthmothers who contact adoption professionals prefer what is considered an "open" adoption.
+This means that the she and the PAPs have exchanged identifying information about each other, hopefully have spoken to each other, and have possibly met each other.

-The type of ongoing contact after the adoption, if any, is a decision made strictly between the birthmother and the PAPs.
+The type of ongoing contact after the adoption, if any, is a decision made between the potential birthmother and the PAPs.
 Arrangements for ongoing communication, such as sharing photos and letters, or engaging in telephone or personal visits, can vary from structured to casual, or there may no continuing communication at all.
-These personal arrangements are generally not legally enforceable.
+Post-adoption contact agreements are enforcable by law in approximatgely 27 states.
 Your adoption attorney and/or adoption agency should advise you concerning this aspect of your adoption planning.

 AdoptLink considers everyone's desires concerning adoption during the interviewing and referral process.